 There are many ways in which a watch can help you out.

 You can Easily Measure Distance you’ve Traveled:

 One of the most common ways of training through a watch is setting a specific distance.
-Consider this you want to run every day about 4 kilometres but you don’t have anything with you that can tell you how much distance you have traveled.
-At this point a running watch which is GPS enabled can help you out.
+Consider this you want to run every day about 4 kilometers but you don’t have anything with you that can tell you how much distance you have traveled.
+At this point, a running watch which is GPS enabled can help you out.

 Heart Monitoring Feature: